 Yes.
 For many homeowners age 62 and older who are looking to refinance their mortgage(s) or consolidate debt to reduce their monthly bills, a reverse…Read More

 The other borrower continues to own and live in the home — and enjoy all the benefits of their reverse mortgage.

 To be eligible for a reverse mortgage, you’ll need to meet the requirements set by the federal government:

 Yes, with the HECM (Home Equity Conversion Mortgage) for Purchase loan, qualified borrowers can use their loan proceeds…Read More

 NMLS ID 21059

-Below are just a few of the California cities and counties where you can obtain a reverse mortgage.
+Below are just a few of the Santa Barbara cities and counties where you can obtain a reverse mortgage.